juucustodio/xamarin-docs.pt-br/docs/xamarin-forms/platform/sign-in-with-apple/setup.md

 ## <a name="summary"></a>Resumo

-Este artigo descreveu as etapas necessárias para configurar a entrada com a Apple para uso em seus aplicativos Xamarin.
-Forms.
+Este artigo descreveu as etapas necessárias para configurar a entrada com a Apple para uso em seus Xamarin.Forms aplicativos.

 ## <a name="related-links"></a>Links relacionados